kubedb/website/content/docs/v2025.3.24/guides/ferretdb/scaling/vertical-scaling/vertical-ops.md

 #### Create FerretDBOpsRequest

-In order to update the resources of the ferretdb, we have to create a `FerretDBOpsRequest` CR with our desired resources.
+In order to update the resources of the ferretdb, we have to create a `FerretDBOpsRequest` CR with our desired resources for primary server.
 Below is the YAML of the `FerretDBOpsRequest` CR that we are going to create,

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1